pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 * Offers a fully functional multi line menu to navigate through the various functions.

-* Implements I2C communication protocol through Bit-banging.
+* Implements I2C communication protocol through bit-banging.

 * Keeps track of time and sets alarms by controlling the RTC DS1307.